wuchris-ch/ecom-test/README.md

 | `4242 4242 4242 4242` | Success |
 | `4000 0000 0000 0002` | Declined |

-Use any future expiry, any 3-digit CVC.
+Use any future expiry, any 3-digit CVC, and any random name/address/email/phone.
+Stripe only validates the card number in test mode.

 ## License